 I have had the privilege of working more formally with emerging-markets search startup Arachnys.
 I began working with Arachnys during their tenure at the Springboard accelerator and helped them convert their very innovative product into a regular income stream.
 I have since become a small investor in the company and joined the advisory board.
 The company is thriving and my main role at present is to coach and assist the founders in finding, hiring, and retaining great technical talent.

 I speak and consult regularly on various software-development topics.
-For example, last year I gave a talk at Hacker News London on "Why your startup needs tests" - watch it below if you are interested (or download and watch the video if it doesn't display below).
+For example, awhile ago I gave a talk at Hacker News London on "Why your startup needs tests" - watch it below if you are interested (or download and watch the video if it doesn't display below).

 I use Root Cause Analysis regularly and have developed principles and methods for conducting these analyses.
 As an example, you may enjoy a video of me giving a root-cause analysis talk, which includes a cameo by Wallace and Gromit!
 You can also download the slides for the RCA talk (PDF).